Evita Griskenas

 Evita Griskenas (/ɛˈviːtə grɪʃˈkɛnəs/ eh-VEE-tə-_-grish-KEN-əss; born December 3, 2000) is an American individual rhythmic gymnast.
-She represented the United States at the 2024 Summer Olympics.
-She previously represented the United States at the 2020 Summer Olympics, finishing 12th in the qualification round for the individual all-around.
+She represented the United States at the 2024 Summer Olympics and the 2020 Summer Olympics.
 At the 2023 Portimao World Challenge Cup, she became the first American to win an all-around silver medal on the Rhythmic Gymnastics World Cup series.

-She is the 2022 USA national all-around champion, a four-time national all-around silver medalist (2017, 2018, 2019, 2021), and the 2015 junior national all-around champion.
+On national level, she is the 2022 USA national all-around champion, a four-time national all-around silver medalist (2017, 2018, 2019, 2021), and the 2015 junior national all-around champion.

 Griskenas was the most decorated athlete at the 2019 Pan American Games with four gold medals and one bronze medal, and she won five medals at the 2023 Pan American Games.
 She swept the gold medals at the 2017 Pan American Championships and is also the 2022 Pan American all-around champion.
 She is the 2024 Grand Prix Brno Final ribbon bronze medalist.